-Direct contact with contaminants in the soil is unlikely because the majority of the site is covered by the former building's slab and access to the site is restricted.
-Contaminated groundwater at the site is not used for drinking or other purposes and the site is served by a public water supply that obtains water form a source not affected by this contamination.
+Direct contact with contaminants in the soil is unlikely because the site is covered by buildings and concrete.
+Contaminated groundwater at the site is not used for drinking or other purposes and the site is served by a public water supply that obtains water from a different source not affected by this contamination.
 Volatile organic compounds in soil vapor (air spaces within the soil) may move into buildings and affect the indoor air quality.
 This process, which is similar to the movement of radon gas from the subsurface into the indoor air of buildings, is referred to as soil vapor intrusion.
-The site is vacant so inhalation of site contaminants in indoor air via the SVI pathway is not a current concern.
-However, the potential exists for inhalation of site contaminants due to SVI for any future on-site development.
-Environmental sampling indicates that SVI from site contamination is not a concern for off-site buildings.
+The potential exists for people to inhale site contaminants in indoor air due to soil vapor intrusion.
+Environmental sampling also indicates that soil vapor intrusion is not a concern off-site.